maciejpedzich/maciejpedzi.ch/src/content/blog/going-global-with-localhost.md

 Local network is the key phrase here, because introducing those firewall rules alone won't make my server reachable from the outside, but we'll cross that bridge when we get to it.

-## Sidequest: CIDR notation
+## Side note: CIDR notation

 One thing you might have noticed on the diagram is a different IP addressing scheme for each VLAN.
 While you might be familiar with the 4 numbers separated by dots, the slash followed by another number might not seem familiar.

-This is what's known as the <abbr>CIDR</abbr> (Classles Inter-Domain Routing) notation.
+This is what's known as the <abbr>CIDR</abbr> (ClaTLSes Inter-Domain Routing) notation.
 It's a shorthand way of writing an IP address range, where instead of using _first address-last address_, you denote the first IP address in a given range and then the number of 1 bits from the left to the right that represent the subnet mask.
 The 1-bits in that mask mark the bits that stay the same across all addresses in a specified range written in binary.

 Let's take my homelab VLAN's range for example: `10.0.10.1/24`.
 The first address in the range is `10.0.10.1`, and the first 24 bits in the address stay the same.
 Since each one of four numbers cannot be greater than 255, it means that each part fits perfectly in 8 bits.